Grabes/acf-postrating/README.md

 * `/assets/images`: folder for image files
 * `/assets/js`: folder for .js files
 * `/fields`:  folder for all field class files.
-* `/fields/FIELD_NAME-v5.php`: Field class compatible with ACF version 5
+* `/fields/postrating-v5.php`: Field class compatible with ACF version 5
-* `/fields/FIELD_NAME-v4.php`: Field class compatible with ACF version 4
+* `/fields/postrating-v4.php`: Field class compatible with ACF version 4
 * `/lang`: folder for .pot, .po and .mo files
-* `acf-FIELD_NAME.php`: Main plugin file that includes the correct field file based on the ACF version
+* `acf-postrating.php`: Main plugin file that includes the correct field file based on the ACF version
 * `readme.txt`: WordPress readme file to be used by the WordPress repository

 ### step 1.

-This template uses `PLACEHOLDERS` such as `FIELD_NAME` throughout the file names and code.
+This template uses `PLACEHOLDERS` such as `postrating` throughout the file names and code.
 Use the following list of placeholders to do a 'find and replace':

-* `FIELD_NAME`: Single word, no spaces.
+* `postrating`: Single word, no spaces.
 Underscores allowed. eg. donate_button
-* `FIELD_LABEL`: Multiple words, can include spaces, visible when selecting a field type. eg. Donate Button
+* `Post Ratings`: Multiple words, can include spaces, visible when selecting a field type. eg. Donate Button
 * `PLUGIN_URL`: Url to the github or WordPress repository
 * `PLUGIN_TAGS`: Comma separated list of relevant tags
 * `SHORT_DESCRIPTION`: Brief description of the field type, no longer than 2 lines